 At his strongest, he tipped the scales at 194 kgs (427 lbs), ignoring doctor’s orders to lose weight until he officially became The World’s Strongest Man.
 He retired shortly after achieving this and has since slimmed down to 169 kgs.

 In the video above, Russian world record holder, Ivan Denisov snatches a 32 kg (70 lbs) kettlebell overhead with one hand for 238 reps in 10 minutes, only changing hands once, as allowed by 'long cycle' rules.

 As a point of reference, in both the U.S. and the European Union, 32 kgs is the maximum weight for an item of checked airline luggage.
 This is to prevent airport workers getting injured while they’re loading / unloading it.

 Although Alex Honnold started climbing at the age of 5, he didn’t consider himself a natural in his sport:

 "I was never, like, a bad climber, but I had never been a great climber, either.
 There were a lot of other climbers who were much, much stronger than me, who started as kids and were, like, instantly freakishly strong – like they just have a natural gift.
 And that was never me.
 I just loved climbing, and I've been climbing all the time ever since, so I've naturally gotten better at it, but I've never been gifted.”

-He became confident enough in his own abilities to take up free climbing, where you don’t use ropes.
-This basically means that if you’re climbing a rock higher than 30 feet and you make one mistake then you die.
+However, he eventually became confident enough in his own abilities to take up free climbing, where you don’t use ropes.
+This basically means that if you’re climbing a rock higher than 30 feet and you make one mistake then your chances of survival are slim.